-During the year ended 31 December 2020, the Company has adopted the Corporate Governance Code (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") and complied with all applicable code provisions under the Code, save and except for the deviation from the code provision A.2.1 of the Code.
+During the year ended 31 December 2021, the Company has adopted the Corporate Governance Code (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong (the "Hong Kong Stock Exchange") and complied with all applicable code provisions of the Code, save and except for the deviation from the code provision A.2.1 of the Code.
 Under the code provision A.2.1, the roles of Chairman and Chief Executive Officer ("CEO") should be separate and should not be performed by the same individual.
 Currently, the Company does not comply with code provision A.2.1, i.e., the roles of the Chairman and CEO have not been separated.
 Considering that Mr. Chung Wai Ping has been operating and managing the Group since its incorporation, the Board believes that it is in the best interest of the Group to have Mr. Chung Wai Ping taking up both roles for effective management and business development.
 Therefore, the Board considers that the deviation from code provision A.2.1 is appropriate in such circumstance.